luebbertevan/animal-shelter-management-platform/DEV_PLAN.md

 **Tasks:**

-1. Update `profiles` RLS policies:
+1. **Update `profiles` RLS policies:**

+    - Users can view their own profile (always allowed)
     - Users can view profiles in their organization
     - Coordinators can view all profiles in their organization

-2. Update `animals` RLS policies:
+2. **Update `animals` RLS policies:**

     - Users can view animals in their organization
     - Coordinators can create/update animals in their organization

-3. Update `animal_groups` RLS policies:
+3. **Update `animal_groups` RLS policies:**

     - Users can view animal groups in their organization
     - Coordinators can create/update animal groups in their organization

+4. **Update `is_coordinator()` function:**

+    - Check organization if needed (for multi-org coordinator checks)
+    - For now, can keep simple (role check) since all users are in default org

+5. **Test policies:**
+    - Existing users can still see their data (all in default org)
-4. Test policies: Create test user in different org, verify data isolation
+    - Create test user in different org (manually), verify data isolation
-5. Update `is_coordinator()` function to check organization if needed
+    - Verify users can only see their organization's data

+**Note:** Since existing data can be deleted, we don't need fallback policies.
+All new records will have organization_id (via DEFAULT), so policies can require it.

 **Testing:**

+-   Existing users can still access their data (all in default org)
--   User in Org A cannot see data from Org B
+-   User in Org A cannot see data from Org B (when we add second org)
 -   Coordinator in Org A can only manage Org A data
 -   Policies work correctly for all CRUD operations
+-   New signups (before Phase 7) get default org and can see default org data

-**Deliverable:** RLS policies enforce organization isolation.
+**Deliverable:** RLS policies enforce organization isolation with safe fallbacks.

 ---